 Sample code for sending a message:

 Future<RecordMetadata> metadataFuture = producer.send(new ProducerRecord<String, String>( topic, // The topic of the message. null, // The partition number.
-The recommended value is null, which indicates that the partition is assigned by the producer.
+We recommend that you set this parameter to null, and then the producer automatically allocates a partition number.
 System.currentTimeMillis(), // The timestamp.
 String.valueOf(value.hashCode()), // The message key. value // The message value. ));

-Message Queue for Apache Kafka 0.10.2.2 has only two message fields: Key and Value.
+Message Queue for Apache Kafka V0.10.2.2 has only two message fields: Key and Value.

 To facilitate tracing, set a unique key for each message.
-You can track a message based on the key and print logs to see details about the sending and consumption of the message.
+You can track a message by using the key, and print the sending and consumption logs to learn about the sending and consumption of the message.

 Retry upon failure

 In a distributed environment, messages occasionally fail to be sent due to network issues.
-This may occur when a message has been sent but ACK failure occurs, or a message fails to be sent.
+This may occur after a message is sent but ACK failure occurs, or a message fails to be sent.

-Message Queue for Apache Kafka uses a virtual IP (VIP) network architecture where connections that are inactive for 30 seconds are automatically terminated.
-Therefore, clients that are not always active often receive the error message "Connection reset by peer".
-In this case, we recommend that you resend the message.
+Message Queue for Apache Kafka uses a virtual IP address (VIP) network architecture where idle connections are automatically closed.
+Therefore, clients that are inactive may receive the error message "Connection reset by peer".
+We recommend that you resend the message.

 retries: the number of retries.
-We recommend that you set the value to
+We recommend that you set it to

-retry.backoff.ms: the retry interval.
+retry.backoff.ms: the interval between retries.
 We recommend that you set it to

-The sending API is asynchronous.
+The methods for sending messages are asynchronous.
 To obtain the sending result, you can call metadataFuture.get(timeout, TimeUnit.MILLISECONDS).

 The producer is thread-safe and can send messages to all topics.
-Generally, one application corresponds to one producer.
+In most cases, one application corresponds to one producer.

-acks=0: The broker does not return responses.
-In this mode, performance is high, but the risk of data loss is also high.
+acks=0: No response is returned from the Message Queue for Apache Kafka broker.
+In this mode, the performance is high, but the data loss risk is also high.

 We recommend that you set